PostgreSQL

 Conclusion

-TimescaleDB’s approach to the problem of locking in the best solution today, better than the options available in stock PostgreSQL.
-But it's not yet perfect; it operates in between the two options given in terms of concurrency capabilities.
+TimescaleDB’s approach to the problem of locking is the best solution today, better than the options available in stock PostgreSQL.
+But it's not yet perfect; it operates between the two options given in terms of concurrency capabilities.
 We cannot drop a chunk that a serializable transaction has read until that transaction concludes regardless.

 In the meantime, if you're planning to partition your tables, check out Timescale.
-If you're running your PostgreSQL database in your own hardware, you can simply add the TimescaleDB extension.
-If you're running in AWS, try the Timescale platform for free.
+If you're running your PostgreSQL database on your own hardware, you can simply add the TimescaleDB extension.